• Skip to primary navigation

 PHOTO 7 PHOTO 8

-Step 16.
-Use an offset spatula to frost the sides and top of the cake with the remaining ganache.
-Let the cake stay at cool room temperature to set the ganache.
+Step 16: Use an offset spatula to frost the sides and top of the cake with the remaining ganache.
+Let the cake cool to room temperature to set the ganache.

 Expert Tips